nrnb/GoogleSummerOfCode/.github/ISSUE_TEMPLATE/gsoc-project-idea.md

 ---

-*Note to idea author: Starting in 2021, GSoC projects will be shorter, 10 weeks and 175 hours.
+*Note to idea author: In 2022, GSoC projects are either 175 hours or 350 hours, and the project length can be between 12 and 22 weeks.
 Make sure the scope of your project takes this into account.*

 ### Background
 Describe the current state of the project and the main problem or issue being addressed by the proposed idea.
 Details should include links and references.